bibymaths/CasTuner/README.md

 Estimate the dynamic of degradation of Cas-Repressors upon dTAG-13 addition Run file: " Fitting tagBFP downregulation.R  "

+Step 1c.
+Fit the parameters of the dose-response relationship between repressors and target gene at the steady-state (assumed to be day 4 of titration: data corresponding to Supplementary Fig. 3e)
+Run file:  " Fitting hill curves to dose responses.R "

 Step 2.
-To know what is the dose-response relationship between repressors and target gene at the steady-state (assumed to be day 4 of titration: data corresponding to Supplementary Fig. 3e)
+Simulate ODE model using computed parameters from previous steps, to predict the dynamic of mCherry derepression by each repressor system.
+This script also estimates the Cherry degradation rate from CasRx time-course.
+The script then tests whether there is a derepression delay by comparing experimental and simulated data.
-Run file:  " Fitting hill curves to dose responses.R "
+Run file:  " ODE_REV.R"

 Step 3.
-Estimate mCherry degradation rate from CasRx time-course Run file:  " ODE_REV.R" lines : 90-112

-Step 4a.
 Simulate ODE model using computed parameters from previous steps, to predict the dynamic of mCherry repression by each repressor system.
-Calculate if there is a delay from theoretical and simulated data.
+The script then tests whether there is a repression delay by comparing experimental and simulated data.
 Run file:  " ODE_KD.R "

-Step 4b.
-Simulate ODE model using computed parameters from previous steps, to predict the dynamic of mCherry derepression by each repressor system.
-Calculate if there is a delay from theoretical and simulated data.
-Run file:  " ODE_REV.R"
+The code will load the raw data from subfolder "fcs_files" and produce the plots found in the subfolder "plots" and the estimated parameters found in subfolder "parameters".
+Each script should run in < 5min on a standard desktop computer.

 R, RStudio versions on which the code has been tested: